 - coordinate data procurement across all tiers of government

-- standardise data capture specifications, where possible, to ensure consistency and accuracy
+- standardise data capture specifications, where possible, to ensure consistency and spatial accuracy

 - deliver data through the LIST (Land Information System Tasmania) infrastructure